-The New Multilateralism: Our Policy Package on the Evian G7
+The New Multilateralism: Our Policy Package on the Évian G7

-We open with the latest of our annual G7 Q&As with Policy Contributing Writer, six-time Sherpa and chair of the Standing Senate Committee on Foreign Affairs and International Trade, Sen. Peter Boehm.
+We have the latest of our annual pre-G7 Q&As with Policy Contributing Writer, six-time Sherpa and chair of the Standing Senate Committee on Foreign Affairs and International Trade, Sen. Peter Boehm.
 “Considering that Trump has berated, insulted and/or praised almost all of his participating colleagues, it is difficult for me to imagine how a conversation between leaders could flourish along traditional lines,” Boehm tells Policy Editor and Publisher Lisa Van Dusen.
 “It will be up to President Macron, with his 10 years of experience leading his country (and having been a Sherpa before that — great credentials) to steer the discussion away from any policy shoals but still cover the essential points.”
 Here are Peter Boehm and Lisa Van Dusen with Policy Q&A: Peter Boehm on the Evian G7.

 From longtime Policy Contributing Writer, former career diplomat, and Global Exchange podcast host Colin Robertson, we have a look at the evolving world order and where the G7 and NATO summits fit into Mark Carney’s vision for a middle-power arrangement that can counter-ballast the predatory hegemons.
 “This year, more than in the past decade, they are a test of whether like-minded democracies can adapt multilateralism to a world in which great-power rivalry is back, economic interdependence is increasingly weaponized, and American leadership can no longer be taken for granted,” writes Robertson.
 “For Canada, the stakes are especially high.”
 Here’s Colin Robertson with The Summer Summits: Canada and the New Multilateralism.